 In addition, Bing is constantly adding new features to improve its ad offering to marketers.
 Earlier this month, it added a new data visualisation tool to help you understand how many searches your Bing ads are reaching, as well as the demographic and location of your searchers.

-Here at Clever Marketing, Surrey’s premier digital agency, we stick to SEO best practice so what we do is best for the search engines, be it Google or Bing.
+Here at Clever Marketing, Surrey and Hampshire’s premier digital agency, we stick to SEO best practice so what we do is best for the search engines, be it Google or Bing.